Proficiency testing is the establishment of the calibration or testing performance of a laboratory.

 Therefore, testing and calibration laboratories use ISO 17025 to develop and implement their QMS.

 On the other hand, accreditation bodies utilize this standard to gauge testing and calibration laboratories for accreditation.

 ISO 17025 organizes proficiency testing programs for both its accredited and applicant laboratories.
 The programs are run through nodal laboratories identified by ISO 17025.

 For example, meeting the APLAC MR001 requirements means all accrediting bodies are required to embark on PT programs for its accredited laboratories.

 Meanwhile, all applicant laboratories must successfully join at least one Interlaboratory Proficiency Testing in line with ISO/IEC Guide-43 (I)- 1996.

 Having said that, all substitute methods covered in ISO/IEC Guide-43 must be satisfactory.

-But for calibration laboratories, measurements audits should be deemed as a corresponding effort to Interlaboratory Proficiency Testing.
+But for calibration laboratories, measurement audits should be deemed as a corresponding effort to Interlaboratory Proficiency Testing.

-Likewise, technical assessors for calibration laboratories will obtain artifacts with their characterisation by National Physical Laboratory or any other NMI’s who are signatories to BIPM.
+Likewise, technical assessors for calibration laboratories will obtain artifacts with their characterization by National Physical Laboratory or any other NMI’s who are signatories to BIPM.

 What’s the Next Step?